XSecurity/XSecurity/checker/README.md

 ##### PREPARATION
 _____________________________

-We included a binary of clang with these checkers pre-built in it but currently there are problems executing it from Xcode.
-So we recommend that you build your own copy of clang with these checkers included.
+We included a clang binary with these checkers pre-built in it.
+If you want to just use the checkers right away after cloning this repository you can proceed to [INSTALLATION](#install).
+If you plan to contribute to this project or build it yourself, proceed on the following preparation **before cloning**.
 We believe that it is better for you to build the original clang first.
 Then, include the checkers from this repository and build clang again.
 In this way you can tell whether your setup is working in the first place or not.

 We plan to automate things for you but for the meantime please bear with us by following this procedure.